 Topics covered include limits, differentiation, applications of differentiation, basic integration, and the Fundamental Theorem of Calculus, and applications of integration.
 Utilizes an online homework, quiz, and practice program including a study plan to improve student learning.
 Fall, Spring.

 Prerequisite: MAT 2345, or MAT 2445 or equivalent.
-Four semester hours

 MATHEMATICS 2461.
 CALCULUS II.